Saskatchewan Federation of Labour v Saskatchewan: Facts

 The Saskatchewan Federation of Labour and a group of other unions claimed that two new provincial statutes violated the Canadian Charter of Rights and Freedoms by suppressing the freedom to take collective action and collective bargaining.
 The government of Saskatchewan introduced Public Service Essential Services Act 2008 which would have unilaterally designated public sector workers' services as "essential" and therefore prohibited strike action.
-The new Trade Union Amendment Act 2008 increased the level of employee support to unionize, so making it more difficult to organize a union.
+The new Trade Union Amendment Act, 2008 increased the level of employee support required to unionize, thereby making it more difficult to organize a union.

 Judgment

-The Canadian Supreme Court held that the Public Service Essential Services Act 2008 was an unwarranted interference with the right to strike and the right to collective bargaining, as previously elaborated in Health Services and Support – Facilities Subsector Bargaining Assn. v British Columbia and Mounted Police Association of Ontario v Canada (Attorney General).
+The Supreme Court of Canada held that the Public Service Essential Services Act 2008 was an unwarranted interference with the right to strike and the right to collective bargaining, as previously elaborated in Health Services and Support – Facilities Subsector Bargaining Assn. v British Columbia and Mounted Police Association of Ontario v Canada (Attorney General).
 It was unconstitutional and violated the Canadian Charter section 2(d) because it left a determination of what was essential up to the employer.
 The Trade Union Amendment Act 2008 was lawful, even though it made union organizing more difficult.
-Abella J gave the leading judgment, saying the following.
+Rosalie Abella gave the leading judgment, saying the following:

-McLachlin CJ, LeBel J, Cromwell J and Karakatsanis J concurred.
+Beverley McLachlin, Louis LeBel, Thomas Cromwell, and Andromache Karakatsanis concurred.

-Rothstein J and Wagner J dissented in part.
+Marshall Rothstein and Richard Wagner dissented in part.